solacecommunity/solace-prometheus-exporter/README.md

 ### Modular endpoint explained

-Configure the data you want ot to receive via [HTTP GET parameters](https://www.seobility.net/en/wiki/GET_Parameters).
+Configure the data you want to receive via [HTTP GET parameters](https://www.seobility.net/en/wiki/GET_Parameters).

 The key is always the [scrape target](#scrape-targets) prefixed by a `m.`.